ChromiaProject/ft4-lib/doc/release-notes/rell/Unreleased.md

 - `create_account_with_auth` now requires the `auth_descriptor` to have `A` flag.
 You can no longer create account with no `A` flag auth descriptor by default.
 - `get_auth_descriptor_nonce` now returns null if the auth descriptor is not found instead of rejecting.
 - `page_size` parameter in paginated queries are now optional and the default value can be configured with the `query_max_page_size` field under `lib.ft4` section.
+- updated `transfer` function to enabled support for account creation on transfers

+### Added
+- framework for account creation
+- account creation strategies
+    - create on transfer
+        - open
+        - fee
+    - open

 - Add `get_first_allowed_auth_descriptor_by_signers` query
 - Added support for rules in login config.